Climate Adaptation Research Program

 The Problem

-The communities most at risk from climate change are also the least heard in climate research.
-Global South researchers are the closest to the floods, droughts, extreme heat, and hurricanes devastating their communities and have historically been excluded from the research systems designed to address those very disasters.
-Funding flows in.
-Findings flow out.
-Local knowledge and local leadership rarely lead.
+The communities most at risk from climate change are also the least funded and the least heard in climate adaptation research.
+Global South researchers are the closest to the floods, droughts, extreme heat, and hurricanes devastating their communities.
+They are therefore best situated to work within their communities, with their decision-makers, and across their regions to address those very disasters.
+Moreover, early investment in disaster risk reduction, including research, reduces the cost and scale of the humanitarian response required when disasters do occur.

 What CARP Was

 The Climate Adaptation Research Program was a transcontinental research initiative designed to strengthen disaster preparedness and climate adaptation decision-making by putting Global South researchers in the lead.
-Rather than importing outside expertise, CARP reversed the traditional research funding model.
-The program provided grants, training, and a global peer network so that local researchers could define their own questions, own their results, and connect their findings directly to the governments, NGOs, and communities that needed them.
+Rather than centering Global North expertise or requiring partnership with Global North institutions, CARP reversed the traditional research funding model.
+The program provided grants, offered training in research methods and outreach, and cultivated a global peer network so that local researchers could define their own questions, own their results, and connect their findings directly to the governments, NGOs, and communities that needed them.

 The program operated across three regions through institutional partnerships with: